top of page

 This module focuses on applying CCM in real-world settings.
 It covers:

-Module 4: The Contemplative Circle Method (CCM) and Applications
+Module 4 - The Contemplative Circle Method: Clinical Application and Practice

 The final module supports participants in deepening their practice and adapting CCM to their unique context.
 Topics include: